-All candidates must select modules to a total value of 60 credits in each of the two subjects.
-However, this distribution may be varied with the approval of the Degree Programme Director.
-The Degree Programme Director may also, where appropriate, permit a candidate to substitute Career Development or other modules up to a total value of 20 credits, subject to the conditions outlined for Stage 2 above.
+At Stage 3 candidates select modules from both subject areas from a wide range of optional modules offered.
+Usually at least 50 credits are studied in each subject, however, this distribution may be varied with the approval of the Degree Programme Director.
+The Degree Programme Director may also, where appropriate, permit a candidate to substitute Career Development or other modules up to a total value of 20 credits.